dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 it and explore, but simply downloading the data is enough to know the routine is functional.

-**This step tests:** Case Exports, and exports more generally, ensure that Riak and BlobDB are working as expected.
-The act of downloading an export ensures Celery is running.
-Celery processes the export and saves the result in BlobDB.
+**This step tests:** Case Exports, and exports more generally, ensure that Celery, BlobDB, and Redis are working as expected.
+Celery processes the export and saves the result in BlobDB, while process status (the progress bar) is stored in Redis.

-## Step 6b: Exporting CommCare Data: OData Feed
+## Step 6b: (Optional) Exporting CommCare Data: OData Feed

 CommCareHQ uses multiple API endpoints to allow users to access their data.
 One of the APIs built into the CommCare UI is the OData Feed export that can be integrated with Power BI and Tableau.
-Let's use this to further ensure our access to CommCare data is sound.
+If applicable to your project, let's use this to further ensure our access to CommCare data is sound.

 To begin, select Data from the top ribbon and click the Power BI/Tableau Integration.
 Once the page loads, click the '+Add OData Feed' button.